GeorgeSchiro/GoPcBackup/README.md

     Set this switch True and code will be added to the "backup done" script (see -BackupDoneScriptPathFile above) to copy backups to your virtual machine host computer (assuming you have one).
-Alternatively, any network share can be referenced here for a similar purpose.
+Alternatively, any network share can be referenced instead (see -VirtualMachineHostArchivePath below).

 -VirtualMachineHostArchivePath= NO DEFAULT VALUE